-- 1. Click the ENABLE WPS button. - 2.
+- 1. Move the Enable WPS switch to the right. - 2.
 In the WPS Control section, click the ESTABLISH CONNECTION button. - 3.
 In the opened window, select the PIN value from the WPS method drop-down list. - 4.
 Select the PIN method in the software of the wireless device that you want to connect to the router's WLAN. - 5.
 Click the relevant button in the software of the wireless device that you want to connect to the WLAN. - 6.
-Right after that, enter the PIN code specified on the cover of the wireless device or in its software in the PIN code field. - 7.
+Right after that, enter the PIN code specified on the cover of the wireless device or in its software in the PIN Code field. - 7.
 Click the CONNECT button in the web-based interface of the router.